Fanny-Yuan/AMLS_II_Monet_style_transfer/README.md

 ### Train and generate

-Run CycleGAN_Colab.ipynb to train your own model and generate images.
+Run **CycleGAN_Colab.ipynb** to train your own model and generate images.
 Dataset can be downloaded directly by running this code.
 There are all steps of data preparing, model building, training and generation in this code.

-A python version of train and test is also provided as main.py.
+A python version of train and test is also provided as **main.py**.

 ### Evaluate

 FID score is used to evaluate the quality of generated images objectively.
-Run calculate_fid.ipynb to evaluate your results.
+Run **calculate_fid.ipynb** to evaluate your results.
 Change the path of images to your own dir before you run it.